jateodoro/adop-b-framework-gitlab-platform-management/README.md

 - Cartridges
 - Multi-tenancy via workspaces & projects

-This repository is loaded into the platform using the baked in "Load\_Platform" job and contains:
+This repository is loaded into the platform using the custom "GitLab\_Load\_Platform" job and contains:

 - Jenkins Job DSL - defines the Jenkins jobs for workspaces, projects, and cartridges
 - Jenkins Groovy scripts - for automating the configuration of Jenkins